Flyrobe/flyrobe-calender/README.md

  mRecyclerCalendarView.setEvent(specialEvents);
 ```
 #### Set Disable Dates
+Disable events can be set programmatically by calling method `setDisableDates` that takes List of int array of size 3 where index 0 is year, index 1 is month and index 2 is day
 ```
 setDisableDates(List int[] dates);  //dates is an integer array of size 3 where index 0 contains year index 1 contains Month index 2 contains Day
 ```